AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54018-performance-issue-with-catalog-widget-product-list.md

 role: Admin, Developer
 ---

-# ACSD-54018: Performance issue with Catalog Widget Product List
+# ACSD-54018: Performance issue with catalog widget product List

 The ACSD-54018 patch fixes the issue where the page loads slowly when adding a catalog widget product list with condition and attribute type boolean.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.38 is installed.
 The patch ID is ACSD-54018.
 Please note that the issue was fixed in Adobe Commerce 2.4.6.